 The emergence of free investing apps over the last decade has changed the brokerage industry forever.

-Commission-free platforms like Robinhood and Webull have taken things a step further in making this industry more accessible to the everyday investor.
-Now, major brokerages like Charles Schwab are following suit by eliminating commissions on trading for good!
+Commission-free platforms like Robinhood and Webull have propelled the industry along with cutting-edge apps and fully accessible platforms.
+Now, major brokerages like Charles Schwab are following suit by eliminating commissions on trading and making legacy open to everyone!

-But like so many other free platforms out there, it can be difficult to see how a company running a free service is actually making any money.
+But, like so many other free platforms out there, it can be difficult to see how a company running a free service is actually making any money.
 A lot of people even question whether or not these free apps are a scam!

 We can assure you that Robinhood and the other free apps we review are not a scam.

 Robinhood first launched in 2013 as one of the first-ever commission-free trading platforms.
 It has since grown to nearly 20 million active monthly users and has amassed holdings of greater than $95 billion of assets under custody.

-Robinhood offers free trades on stocks, ETF and cryptocurrencies and has no minimum account balance.
+Robinhood offers free trades on stocks, ETFs, and cryptocurrencies and has no minimum account balance.

-They offer all of this while still being one of the absolute best beginner-friendly investment platforms out there.
-The Robinhood mobile app offers a great on the go investing system and boasts a large amount of usability.
+It offers all of this while still being one of the absolute best beginner-friendly investment platforms available.
+Robinhood's mobile app offers a great on-the-go investing system and boasts a large amount of usability.

 With all this in mind, it is easy to see why Robinhood has grown to be the investing giant that it is today.

 As mentioned earlier, Robinhood is not operating a charity.
-They do make money outside of the old brokerage model which is charging trading commissions and fees.
+The company does make money outside of the old brokerage model of charging trading commissions and fees.

-That being said, here is how they are cashing in:
+That being said, here is how the company is making money.

-The first way Robinhood makes money that we are going to look at is the Robinhood Gold tier of service, the second step of the Robinhood system.
+The first way Robinhood makes money is the Robinhood Gold tier of service, the paid features of the Robinhood system.

-While Robinhood is entirely free to use, you will be able to purchase a subscription in order to gain access to some of their more premium features.
+While Robinhood is entirely free to use, you are able to purchase a subscription in order to gain access to its premium features.

-With it, you gain access to having professional research from Morningstar, investing on margin, and larger instant deposits to name a few things.
+With it, you gain access to professional research from Morningstar, margin investing, and larger instant deposits.

 In 2018, Robinhood said that 75% of its transactions went through the Gold tier service.
-They don’t give exact numbers here but we can see that a lot of their users are taking advantage of this product.
+It doesn't give exact numbers here but we can see that a lot of its users are taking advantage of this product.

 Buying on margin is popular with a lot of investors but the practice does work slightly different on Robinhood than with other platforms.